1. What is the difference between a Dietitian and a Nutritionist?

 We guarantee that the Dietitians & Nutritionists at Coffs Coast Nutrition provide information that is honest & unbiased.
-We have no association with any large corporation, company or government organisation & no "hidden agenda".
+We have no 'hidden agenda'.

 3. Advertising under "Dietitians" & "Nutritionists" in the Yellow Pages:

-Unfortunately some people who advertise under "Dietitians" or "Nutritionists" in Local Search & Yellow Pages are not accredited & may have only very basic nutrition qualifications.
+Unfortunately some people who advertise under "Dietitians" or "Nutritionists" in Local Search and Yellow Pages are not accredited and may have only very basic nutrition qualifications.
 This is particularly relevant to online listings.

 4. I’ve tried lots of diets.
 Why will seeing the team at Coffs Coast Nutrition be different?

-In order to lose weight (& keep the weight off) you will benefit from an individualised approach & specialised advice.
-We can also tailor an eating plan that provides the ideal balance of protein, carbohydrate & fats for you & that takes into account any relevant food intolerances or medical conditions.
+In order to lose weight (and keep the weight off) you will benefit from an individualized approach and specialized advice.
+We can also tailor an eating plan that provides the ideal balance of protein, carbohydrate and fats for you, and that takes into account any relevant food intolerances or medical conditions.
 We believe that there is no one way of eating that suits everyone.
 Some people prefer a lower carb, higher protein diet, while others function better when they eat a few more carbs.
 It is also very important to get the right amount of 'good' fats in our diet.
-We will work with you to set realistic & achievable goals which will enable you to reach your desired weight &/or better-manage a medical condition.
+We will work with you to set realistic and achievable goals which will enable you to reach your desired weight and/or better-manage a medical condition.

-5. Do you offer personal training & group exercise sessions?
+5. Do you offer personal training and group exercise sessions?

 Yes.
-We specialise in one-on-one personal training & couples training in the comfort of our air conditioned studio gym.
+We specialize in one-on-one personal training and couples training in the comfort of our air conditioned studio gym.
 Outdoor sessions are also available, if preferred.

-6. Do you offer health & wellness coaching?
+6. Do you offer health and wellness coaching?

 Yes.
-Our health & wellness coaching services include a comprehensive assessment, plus sessions on stress management, sleep quality, mindful eating, healthy snacking & much more.
+Our health and wellness coaching services include a comprehensive assessment, plus sessions on stress management, sleep quality, mindful eating, healthy snacking and much more.

 6. Do you have appointments available after hours?